j-csc/mlx_bark/README.md

-# MLX Bark
+# 🐶 MLX Bark

 A port of Suno's [Bark](https://github.com/suno-ai/bark) model in Apple's ML Framework, [MLX](https://github.com/ml-explore/mlx).
+Bark is a transformer based text-to-audio model that can generate speech and miscellaneous audio i.e. background noise / music.

+#### Disclaimer
 Repository is under active development, but the model is functional.
+Currently the model has a few operations that are not supported in MLX, such as softmax and multinomial sampling, a torch substitute is used for these operations until I can add support for them in MLX.
+The encodec and tokenizer are also not yet supported in MLX, so the model is not yet pure MLX.

-### TODO
+#### TODO
 - [ ] Add support for MLX based Encodec
 - [ ] Add support for MLX based Tokenizer
 - [ ] Fix softmax and add multinomial sampling to MLX repo